natacast/topology_notes/src/source/day1.rst

   end
   --END--

-Let's prove a final useful lemma.
+Let's prove another useful lemma: given a line, there is a point outside it.

 .. code:: lean